 Q. Is a Microsoft account absolutely necessary?

-Q. How much time does initial setup take?
+Q. How much time does the initial setup take?

-Setting up a new PC may seem daunting, but if you follow the steps one at a time, it’s completely manageable.
+Setting up a new PC may feel a bit overwhelming, but if you follow the steps one by one, it’s completely manageable.

 Recommended Articles: